archiezq/qizhang.github.io/_pages/about.md

 Currently, I am working on my master's thesis *Systems Dynamics Models of Blood Pressure Regulation*, under the guidance of Prof. A.G.Hoekstra and Prof. Krzhizhanovskaya.
 This study aims to explore how the baroreflex and cerebral autoregulation mechanisms effect the pressure.
 We are gonna to develop a computational model to simulate the system, and valid this model by incorporating clinical data from the Amsterdam University Medical Centers.
 Later, we aim to develop a diagnose tool that can evaluate the fall risk in older adults.

 Previously, I worked as a Research Assistant at [Chinese Academy of Sciences](https://www.cas.cn/) under the supervision of Associate Prof. Wei Zheng from June to August 2025.
 I received my B.Eng. degree in Energy Science from North China Electric Power University, where I worked with Prof. Xing Ju on thermal management of Li-ion battery.

-I'm generally interested in leveraging computational methods to address critical challenges in sustainable energy.
+I'm generally interested in leveraging computational methods to address challenges in biomedicine and sustainable energy.
 <!-- I completed my undergraduate degree in Energy and Power Engineering (Energy Storage Track), at [North China Electric Power University](https://www.ncepu.edu.cn/). -->

 To be specific, I'm currently exploring topics like:
+- Computational Science,
-- Computational Energy,
+- Computational Biomedicine
-- Energy System Optimization,
+- AI for Medicine
-- AI for Energy and Sustainability
+- AI for Energy

 You can find my CV and Transcript here: [Qi's Resume](assets/CV_v3.pdf) and [Transcript](assets/Transcript.pdf).